 These familiar lyrics ring true for me more this season.
 There really is no place like home!
 As the years go by, I grow more appreciative of my family’s traditions.
-I have so many wonderful memories tied to the holidays, but despite such fun traditions and memories, it’s the gift of family that makes the season so special.
+I have so many wonderful memories tied to the holidays, but it’s the gift of family that makes the season so special despite such fun traditions and memories.

 Madeleine Lowe writes from Indiana.

-If you liked this, you may also like Night of Traditions© 2002 - 2021, AnswersForMe.org.
+If you liked this, you might also like Night of Traditions© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.